-Goal: to provide an opportunity for a scholar or team of scholars (up to three people) to work together at the Public Policy Center on a policy-relevant research project.
-Preference will be given to projects that align with the PPC’s program areas: Crime and Justice Policy, Environmental Policy, Health Policy, Social and Education Policy, Politics and Policy, Transportation and Vehicle Safety*, and the Iowa Social Science Research Center.
+Goal: to provide an opportunity for a scholar or team of scholars to work at the Public Policy Center on a policy-relevant research project.
+Preference will be given to projects that align with one or more of the PPC’s program or topics.
 Project deliverables could include a grant application, journal article, or other scholarly work.

 - Spend 2-4 weeks onsite at the PPC during the summer period with times established prior to the program;

 - Produce the deliverable(s) identified in the proposal submission;

 - Write a blog post, fact sheet, or policy brief describing the work and the policy relevance of the research;

 - Acknowledge the support of the PPC in any presentations or publications resulting from the summer’s activities

 - Office space at the PPC for up to three people

 - Administrative and IT support including computers, software and other office supplies